Tesla awards CEO Musk millions of shares valued at about $29 billion

-Tesla is awarding CEO Elon Musk 96 million shares of restricted stock valued at approximately $29 billion, just six months after a judge ordered the company to revoke his massive pay package.
+Tesla shares have plunged 25% this year largely due to blowback over Musk’s affiliation with President Donald Trump.
+But Tesla also faces intensifying competition from both the big Detroit automakers, and from China.

+Investors have grown increasingly worried about the trajectory of the company after Musk had spent so much time in Washington this year, becoming one of the most prominent officials in the Trump administration in its bid to slash the size of the U.S. government.

-The electric vehicle maker said in a regulatory filing on Monday that Musk must first pay Tesla $23.34 per share of restricted stock that vests, which is equal to the exercise price per share of the 2018 pay package that was awarded to the company's CEO.
+The electric vehicle maker said in the regulatory filing that Musk must first pay Tesla $23.34 per share of restricted stock that vests, which is equal to the exercise price per share of the 2018 pay package.

 The rulings came in a lawsuit filed by a Tesla stockholder who challenged Musk’s 2018 compensation package.